Just a half a percentage point difference in the mortgage rate can add up to tens of thousands of dollars over the course of the loan.

-If you’re a Vet then you should apply for a VA loan.
+If you’re a veteran, then you should apply for a VA mortgage loan.
 VA loans have many benefits and are the cheapest mortgage there is.

 These loans offer 100% financing, low mortgage rates, no PMI, and low closing costs.

-Although just because a VA loan is the best deal on a mortgage there is, you still need to follow the tips in this article to get the best deal possible.
+Although a VA loan is the best deal on a mortgage, you still need to follow the tips in this article to get the best deal possible.